-The Chairman recommends to the Board the committee's reasonable satisfaction that internal controls are functioning properly in the areas reviewed by Internal Audit and the risk corrective actions identified for implementation by management have been addressed or identifies any exceptions thereto and to remedial actions which management has committed.
+The Chairman recommends to the Board the committee's reasonable satisfaction that internal controls are functioning properly in the areas reviewed by Internal Audit and the risk corrective actions identified for implementation by management have been addressed.

-The financial statements and activities were audited by external and independent Auditors Binder Dijker Otte (BDO) Trinidad & Tobago Ltd. The fees paid to the auditor are in the financial statements.
-There was no other work performed by the auditor with the Company.
+The financial statements and activities were audited by external and independent Auditors Binder Dijker Otte (BDO) Trinidad & Tobago Ltd. The fees paid to the auditors are reflected in the financial statements.
+BDO also provides tax advisory services.
+No other work was performed by the Auditors for the Company.